shanepeckham/AKS_Security/README.md

 * A user should not be able to override Kubernetes security by crafting a YAML file if layered security controls have been successfully implemented
 * Create administrative boundaries between resources
 * Store secrets centrally, preferably in a secure valault such as Azure Key Vault

+The following Kubernetes blog also contains a wealth of information: !(11 Ways (Not) to Get Hacked)[https://kubernetes.io/blog/#2-enable-rbac-with-least-privilege-disable-abac-and-monitor-logs]

 ## Container Level